 This ride is fun, but beware of pirates, mermaids, and even the savage Kraken!

-One of the most popular rides at the park for good reason, take a look at this virtual cruise in 4K to see if it is enough to get you to start planning your next trip to China!
+One of the most popular rides at the park for a good reason; take a look at this virtual cruise in 4K to see if it is enough to get you to start planning your next trip to China!

 Board your raft with fellow volunteers as you head up Roaring Mountain in search of the source of the mysterious sounds that come billowing out.

 Hold on as the water turns into rapids as you are heading straight towards the dark caves.
-The sounds get louder as your approach and you soon realize an enraged monster is what is causing the roars of the mountain.
+The sounds get louder as you approach, and you soon realize an enraged monster is causing the mountain roars.

-Guests normally get wet on this ride, but you can avoid that and still get the thrill thanks to this YouTube video.
+Guests usually get wet on this ride, but you can avoid that and still get the thrill, thanks to this YouTube video.

 Board this charming little ship as you journey into a cavern full of Disney magic.

-Music, light, and wonder will encompass you as your sail through incredible sculpture gardens honoring timeless Disney films like “Tangled,” “The Little Mermaid,” “Beauty and the Beast,” “Aladdin,” “Mulan,” and more.
+Music, light, and wonder will encompass you as you sail through incredible sculpture gardens honoring timeless Disney films like “Tangled,” “The Little Mermaid,” “Beauty and the Beast,” “Aladdin,” “Mulan,” and more.

 After your cruise, you will surely be full of that special Disney awe.